 There are several financial options out there to help reduce the cost of college.
 Grants, scholarships, work-study employment are no-cost options but have limited availability, and require certain qualifications.
 You should apply for as many as are available to you.
 Applying early and every year you are in college will help ensure you access all the gift aid for which you qualify.
 For more information about scholarships, visit www.alamo.edu/spc/scholarships/.

-For detailed information about Student Financial Aid, visit our website at alamo.edu/district/financial-aid/.
+For detailed information about Student Financial Aid, visit alamo.edu/district/financial-aid/.

 Managing Your Money